Someone who is considered to be obese has a BMI of 30.0 or higher. Obesity is a growing concern in the United States and around the world.

 - Washington/Montana (28.3%)

 Colorado's low obesity rate can be attributed to its culture and lifestyle.
-Many residents enjoy outdoor activities, such as hiking, and are generally conscious of eating whole, nutrient-dense foods and their own wellbeing.
-Mississippi's obesity rate is the highest in the U.S. at 40.8% has the lowest life expectancy of 74.5 years.
+Many residents enjoy outdoor activities, such as hiking, and are generally conscious of eating whole, nutrient-dense foods, and their own wellbeing.
+Mississippi is the most obese U.S. state, with an obesity rate of 40.8%.
+Mississippi also has the lowest life expectancy of 74.5 years.
 West Virginia follows with an obesity rate of 39.7% and has the highest rate of type 2 diabetes in the U.S. at 15.7%.

 The ten states with the highest obesity rates are: